equinor/ert/docs/experimental/plugin_system.rst

       :rtype: PluginResponse with data as dict[str,str]
       """

-This hook spesification relies on creating a config file, and has no utility functionality.
+This hook specification relies on creating a config file, and has no utility functionality.

 The second hook registers individual jobs, with the option of adding documentation in the form of a description, examples, parser, etc. It passes in a config object where the job is added.